iambrainstorming/iambrainstorming.github.io/src/chapters/ban-plastic-bottles-of-coca-cola-and-water-bottles.md

   - "politics"
 ---

-## Million Plasitc bottles every minute
+## Million Plastic bottles every minute

 A million plastic bottles are bought around the world every minute and the number will jump another 20% by 2021